 - To participate in RCR audit conferences.
 Audit leads may nominate a deputy to attend but should the audit lead or the deputy not be an RCR member or Fellow, the delegate will have to be charged at the non-member's rate.

-- To encourage submissions to the Audit Poster Competition, which is usually part of the annual Clinical Oncology Audit Conference.
+- To encourage submissions to the Audit and QI Poster Competition, which is usually part of the annual conference.

 - To encourage submissions to, and the use of, Audit Library, the RCR’s online resource of clinical oncology audit templates.